Tasks & effect of glutathione

 Selenium and methionine also play an important role in the formation and recycling of glutathione, both in new synthesis, resynthesis and regeneration.

-Glutathione comp – the highly effective glutathione complex from dr.reinwald vital
+Glutathione comp – the highly effective glutathione complex by dr.reinwald vital

 Our specially developed complex preparation Glutathione comp supplies you daily not only with high-quality glutathione, but also with the important cofactors N-acetylcysteine, alpha-lipoic acid, zinc, selenium as well as vitamins B1, B2 and B3, so that it can optimally unfold its effect.